-The Act created penalties for obstructing access to public places and for preventing citizens from voting.
-The Act also established federal supervision of the elections in states where those rights were denied to any class of people, such as African Americans or women, who had been authorized by law to vote.
+The Act created penalties for obstructing access to public places and preventing citizens from voting.
+The Act also established federal supervision for elections in states where rights were denied to people, such as African Americans or women, who had been authorized by law to vote.

 The Act also made it a crime for two or more people (by violence) unlawfully (with force) to injure, intimidate, interfere with, oppress or threaten any citizen in the exercise of his right to obtain employment.